ribombee/texture-vq-vae-wfc/README.md

 `python train_VQVAE.py --model_loc <model save location>`

-This will train a new VQ-VAE and save it to `<model_loc>` in a new folder named `vqvae_%m_%d_%H_%M` where %m, %d, %H and %M represent the month, day hour and minute the training finished.
+This will train a new VQ-VAE and save it to `<model_loc>` in a new folder named `vqvae-%m-%d-%H-%M_LD%LD_NE%NE` where %m, %d, %H and %M represent the month, day hour and minute the training finished.
+The %LD represents the latent dimension of the embedding, and the %NE the number of embeddings.
+These can be helpful to keep track of to make sure these values match in the code for `create_similar_textures.py`

 ### Running the neurosymbolic generation